metacpan/metacpan-cpan-extracted/distros/C/Catalyst-Model-Curio/README.md

 The Curio class that this model wraps around.

-This is required to be set, otherwise Catalyst will throw and exception when trying to load your model.
+This is required to be set, otherwise Catalyst will throw an exception when trying to load your model.

 ## key